Can you get the mini pill over the counter?

 Side effects are the number one reason that women discontinue contraception, or take it incorrectly – and The Lowdown strongly believes that not forewarning women about these, and helping them manage them, is a huge mistake.

-The Lowdown proposes that the pharmacist discusses the possible side effects and explains that a woman may experience them – ensures she understands this, and advises her to come back to the pharmacist if they need further help or the side effects become intolerable.
+The Lowdown proposes that the pharmacist discusses the possible side effects and explains that a woman may experience them – ensures she understands this, and advises her to come back to the pharmacist or seek help if the side effects become intolerable.

 Why is this change happening?